 How is our Stocks and Shares ISA with Healthy Fee Saver different?

 Opening a plan with us gives you automatic access to our Vitality Programme at no extra cost.
 It’s designed to help you take steps towards a healthier future and rewards you with real financial benefits.
 It also includes discounts on travel, coffee, hotels, trainers and much more.
 Learn more about the Vitality Programme.

 Healthy Living Discount

 Through our Healthy Living Discount, the more you look after your health, the lower your product charge can be – as little as zero every year, when you invest in Vitality funds and reach Platinum Vitality Status.
 This helps you keep more of your money invested and gives you the best chance of meeting your long-term savings goals.

 Learn more about the Healthy Living Discount.

 A world of funds from leading investment managers

-Plus, we offer a range of over 3502 complementary funds from other well-known providers.
-Select Build a Portfolio when setting up your ISA to add these to your plan.
+Plus, we offer a range of over 500 funds from other well-known providers.

 What are our ISA charges?

 Product charge - starts from 0.45%p.a and is for administering your plan.
 It’s tiered so the more you invest, the less the charge rate you pay.
 And with the Healthy Living Discount you could reduce the product charge.
 In fact, you might not have to pay one at all.